elamiter/Fraud-Detection/README.md

 ## Future Improvements

 * Ensemble modeling - combining different models with different weights (e.g. LightGB, Random Forest and XGBoost) to improve the overall accuracy
+* Using deep learning methods with tensorflow or pytorch